aallam/aallam.github.io/_posts/2019-06-05-asynchronous-programming-with-kotlin.md

 ## The problematic
 Now that we have defined asynchrony, what is the problem we are trying to solve ?
-Lets consider a simple web-application that:
+Let's consider a simple web-application that:
 * Receives request from a client.
 * Reads a local file.
 * Uploads the file to some server.